Dr. Pearse Lyons, Alltech's founder

 Dr. Lyons was particularly well-known for leading Alltech’s international conference, branded in recent years as ONE: The Alltech Ideas Conference.
 Held for more than three decades, the event has become Lexington, Kentucky’s largest annual room booking, attracting nearly 4,000 people from more than 70 countries.

 Giving back was also a passion for Dr. Lyons, so he established Alltech’s ACE Involvement Foundation, a charitable foundation to help fund the company’s philanthropic efforts.
 These efforts have included Alltech® Café Citadelle, a Haitian coffee that offers a “cup of hope.”
-Eager to do something to support Haiti following the devastating 2010 earthquake, Dr. Lyons determined he would create a sustainable Haitian enterprise that could provide a “hand up” to the country’s residents.
+Eager to support Haiti following the devastating 2010 earthquake, Dr. Lyons determined he would create a sustainable Haitian enterprise that could provide a “hand up” to the country’s residents.
 He found a gem in the country’s 100 percent mountain-grown, organic Arabica coffee.
 All profits from the sale of Alltech Café Citadelle are reinvested in two primary schools in northern Haiti.